alreem-ala/alreem-ala.github.io/_posts/2023-01-31-ppt.md

 ----
 layout: slide
 title: Final Unproject
-excerpt: A sample file showing the correct markup for creating a Reveal.js slide deck"
+excerpt: A Taste of Asia: Separating the Authentic from the Adapted in UAE Restaurants
 theme: serif
 transition: convex
 tags: [presentation]